 Mobile apps are everywhere in modern life, from how you move around the city to the food you order.
 And in 2017, Google released Flutter, empowering developers with faster and easier ways to develop mobile apps for iOS and Android.

 People didn’t believe in the potential of mobile app development at first because they often felt sluggish.
 It’s only after the release of powerful frameworks like Flutter and React Native that developers got to create high-quality apps with greater performance and at lower prices.
-Now, the biggest discussion is how to save money on your app development with Flutter and other app development options.

 Different Options for Developing